 The most formative years of my life were the first five, and if those years were to be evaluated on the basis of my ability to pass a test on them, the conclusion would be that nothing important happened then, which would be false.

 The fact that you can’t remember things doesn’t mean that you haven’t been shaped by them” ~ Douglas Wilson, (author of Wordsmithy)

-COPY /V - Verify
+COPY /V - Copy and Verify.

-MOVE - Move files from one folder to another
+MOVE - Move files from one folder to another.